 To view the list of services and their relevance and possible restrictions, refer to the Introduction section.
 The start command of the services subgroup enables starting a GCap service although this depends on the current status of these services (see services status command).
 By default, the following services are started:

-- the eve-generation service
+• The eve-generation service

-- ullet the eve-upload service
+- The eve-upload service

-- the file-extraction service
+- The file-extraction service

-- the file-upload service
+- The file-upload service